Fulgerul CFR Chișinău

-Fulgerul CFR Chișinău was a football club from Chisinău, Kingdom of Romania, Fulgerul (The Lightning) was the first champion of Bessarabia region and along with rival Mihai Viteazul Chisinau was one of the strongest teams in Bessarabia.
+Fulgerul CFR Chișinău was a football club from Chișinău, Kingdom of Romania, Fulgerul (The Lightning) was the first champion of Bessarabia region and along with rival Mihai Viteazul Chișinău was one of the strongest teams in Bessarabia.

 History

 The club was founded in the early 1920s with the name "CFR Chisinau Regiment" and was the first team from Bessarabia to participate in the final tournament of the Divizia A, achieving this in the 1924–25.
 In that season, the team won the regional championship and qualified for the final phase of the Romanian championship where it met the team Oltul Slatina, defeating it 2–0.
 In the quarterfinals, Fulgerul played with the team Jahn Cernăuți, which they defeated 2–1.
 At the same time, Oltul Slatina challenged the result of the match with Fulgerul, claiming that Fulgerul CFR Chișinău had players from other teams in the team, consequently Fulgerul CFR was disqualified, and the results were annulled.